-LBO stands for the leveraged buyout, of these two terms, ‘buyout’ refers to a transaction in the private equity domain, where the buyer buys a controlling stake in the ownership of the target company and ‘leveraged’ refers to debt, therefore, leveraged buyout involves using some of the owned money and some borrowed money to acquire the company and later using the cash flows of the company to pay off the debt.
+LBO stands for the leveraged buyout, of these two terms, ‘buyout’ refers to a transaction in the private equity domain, where the buyer buys a controlling stake in the ownership of the target company and ‘leveraged’ refers to debt, therefore, the leveraged buyout involves using some of the owned money and some borrowed money to acquire the company and later using the cash flows of the company to pay off the debt.

 Explanation of LBO Financing

-This is the reason why Private Equity firms agree to get involved in debt financing, because they are reasonably sure that the cash flows will be sufficient to pay off the debt and therefore the risk is quite measurable.
-This is similar to process of buying shares on margin.
+This is the reason why Private Equity firms agree to get involved in debt financing because they are reasonably sure that the cash flows will be sufficient to pay off the debt and therefore the risk is quite measurable.
+This is similar to the process of buying shares on margin.
 Also, this is not just acquiring the shares, but it is more of acquiring the company to run the same and making it more efficient.

-How does LBO Financing Work?
+How does LBO Financing work?

 LBO is the analysis of how a change in the capital structure along with a few other parameters will affect the returns that a Private Equity firm can generate from its investment in the target company.
-Therefore the purpose of this analysis is to come up with a range of prices which the PE can negotiate and pay to acquire the controlling interest.
+Therefore the purpose of this analysis is to come up with a range of prices that the PE can negotiate and pay to acquire the controlling interest.